 GDPR deadline is near

-By 25 May companies must be compliant with the General Data Protection Regulation (GDPR) or risk a heavy fine.
+Companies must be compliant with the General Data Protection Regulation (GDPR) or risk a heavy fine.
 How ready are you?

 According to Andrew Hartshorn from legal firm Shakespeare Martineau, for many businesses it may be too late to be fully compliant by the time the GDPR comes into force, but they can still take strides towards compliance following these practical tips.